Visit the institution website for COVID‑19 updates

 A minimum of an upper second-class UK Bachelor’s degree in a relevant discipline or an overseas qualification of an equivalent standard.
-Where possible, candidates are always interviewed.
-For overseas candidates there will be an alternative interview by telephone or Skype.

 Months of entry